Guide: Choose the right bed!

 Beds for girls

 Girl beds can be found in many different colours and shapes, with different themes.
 Some girls love princesses, others love unicorns, while a third might love dogs and cats.
 But no matter what girls like, there is the perfect kids bed for them.
-For the princess lover who has a penchant for pink, the princess theme might be the perfect match in combination with a pink bed from either the My Color or IDA-MARIE range.
+For the princess lover who has a penchant for pink, the princess theme might be the perfect match in combination with a pink bed from either the My Color or ECO Comfort range.
 But it could also be the blue bed in combination with pink accessories it's only your imagination that sets the limit.

 Beds for boys